mauricechouam/s-technical-curriculum-public-maste/async-content/9-time-algorithm-challenge.md

 [Back to Contents](https://github.com/coding-boot-camp/cs-technical-curriculum/tree/master/async-content)

-# Lesson Six: Time Algorithms
+# Lesson Nine: Time Algorithms

 In this lesson, we will cover a variety of algorithms, including: constant time algorithms, linear time algorithms, and logarithmic algorithms.